Seed Translational Research Program: Funding Program Application

 Questions about eligibility and conditions can be directed to Magali Eaton.

-6. Budget (no page limit) and Budget Narrative (up to 2 pages).
-Provide detailed information for your budgetary needs and how the budget will be used.
+Your narrative should provide detailed information for your budgetary needs and how the budget will be used.
 Budget should be divided into distinct phases, with each phase ending in the achievement of a milestone.
 Funding for later phases will necessarily be tentative, and may need adjustment based on what is learned in earlier phases.
-At least 20% of overall award budget should be dedicated to business development, customer discovery and/or market research as relevant to project.
 Funding may be used for summer salary, or academic year course buyout, salary for hiring students or staff, travel, and other research expenses.
 Please note that large equipment purchases (single purchase >$5k) cannot be made with this funding.
 Project periods will begin January 1, 2025.
+Please also note that this funding cannot support activities that require an IRB.

 Internal and external reviewers will review all proposals and rank each project on Overall Impact and Specific Criteria, as follows:

-Overall Impact and Return on Investment (ROI) (0-10 points, 40% of overall score).
+Overall Impact vs. Funding Requested (0-10 points, 25% of overall score).
 Reviewers will provide an overall impact score to reflect their assessment of the likelihood for the project to have demonstrable broad impacts on communities and/or significant societal impact, and the timeline for that impact to occur.
 Reviewers will also judge whether there are potential alternatives to STRP to fund this work and the efficiency of how the funding is to be used to translate the project or to get the project to the next stage in translation (including the next source of funding).
-Projects with measurable translational outcomes within 24 months will be favored over projects for which translational outcomes are difficult to assess and/or will take longer to manifest.
 Smaller projects will be favored over larger projects that have similar impact.

-- Suitability: Did the innovation to be translated emerge from prior fundamental research and has that fundamental research been completed (i.e. is not part of the STRP proposal?
-Do the project goals align with the objectives of MSU’s ART program?
+- Suitability: Did the innovation to be translated emerge from prior fundamental research and has that fundamental research been completed (i.e. is not part of the STRP proposal)?
+Do the project goals align with the objectives of MSU's ART program (i.e. will the project move research activity into practice, generating economic and societal impact within 12-24 months)?
 In particular, what form of translation is anticipated and when will that occur?

 - Approach: Is there a methodical approach to translation with appropriate milestones, and efficient use of funding to achieve intended outcomes within the projected timeframe?
 Are the outcomes achievable?